CindyJS/CindyJS/ref/Syntherella.md

 ##### Sampled Audio

 The sampled audio interface tightly links mathematical functions and processes to audible experiences.
-It provides a streamlined set of features that allow to "play" mathematical functions, study harmonic spectra and create sound from algorithmic or physical simulations.
+It provides a streamlined set of features that allow to “play” mathematical functions, study harmonic spectra and create sound from algorithmic or physical simulations.

 For further, more detailed information, you may refer to the following sections:

 *  **[MIDI Functions](MIDI_Functions.md):**
 Description of functions for playing tones and melodies, including a discussion of instruments, sound characteristics and timing.

-*  **[Sampled-Audio Functions](Sampled-Audio_Functions.md)**: Description of functions for generation of audio samples "from scratch".
+*  **[Sampled-Audio Functions](Sampled-Audio_Functions.md)**: Description of functions for generation of audio samples “from scratch”.